Pillows have a certain lifespan, and definitely do need to be replaced every so often.

 If it looks like you’ve stuffed a grapefruit in certain spots, while other areas have dipped inwards – the clumps are large enough, and it’s time for a new pillow!

-If your clumps are rather small – if they feel like small cotton balls – and aren’t altering the overall shape of your pillow you can try to massage them out.
+If your clumps are rather small – like small cotton balls – and aren’t altering the overall shape of your pillow, try to massage them out.

 Run your fingers through the pillow, and when you feel any clumps, pull them apart.
 This might take a minute, so just be patient.
 When you’re done fluff the pillow.